 Paul Geller, managing partner of the Firm's Boca Raton, Florida office, is a founding partner of the Firm, a member of its Executive and Management Committees, and head of the Firm's Consumer Practice Group.
-Geller's 27 years of litigation experience is broad, and he has handled cases in each of the Firm's practice areas.
-Notably, before devoting his practice to the representation of consumers and investors, he defended companies in high-stakes class action litigation, providing him an invaluable perspective.
-Geller has tried bench and jury trials on both the plaintiffs' and defendants' sides, and has argued before numerous state, federal, and appellate courts throughout the country.
+Geller's 29 years of litigation experience is broad, and he has handled cases in each of the Firm's practice areas.
+Notably, before devoting his practice to the representation of consumers and investors, he defended companies in high-stakes class action and multi-district litigation, providing him with an invaluable perspective.
+Geller has tried bench and jury trials on both the plaintiffs' and defendants' sides and has argued before numerous state, federal, and appellate courts throughout the country.

-Geller was recently selected to serve in a leadership position on behalf of governmental entities and other plaintiffs in the sprawling litigation concerning the nationwide prescription opioid epidemic.
-In reporting on the selection of the lawyers to lead the case, The National Law Journal reported that Geller and "[t]he team reads like a 'Who's Who' in mass torts."
-Geller was also part of the leadership team representing consumers in the massive Volkswagen "Clean Diesel" Emissions case.
-The San Francisco legal newspaper The Recorder labeled Geller and the group that was appointed in that case, which settled for more than \$17 billion, a "class action dream team."
+Geller was recently selected to serve in a leadership position on behalf of governmental entities and other plaintiffs in the sprawling litigation concerning the nationwide prescription opioid epidemic. reporting on the selection of the lawyers to lead the case, The National Law Journal reported that "[t]he team reads like a 'Who's Who' in mass torts."
+Geller was also a critical member of the team that negotiated over \$26 billion in settlements against certain opioid distributors and manufacturers.
+Prior to the opioid litigation, Geller was a member of the leadership team representing consumers in the massive Volkswagen "Clean Diesel" emissions case.
+The San Francisco legal newspaper The Recorder labeled the group that was appointed in that case, which settled for more than \$17 billion, a "class action dream team."

-Geller is also currently serving as Co-Lead Counsel in In re EpiPen (Epinephrine Injection, USP) Mktg., Sales Pracs. & Antitrust Litig., a nationwide class action that alleges that pharmaceutical company Mylan N.V. and others engaged in anticompetitive and unfair business conduct in its sale and marketing of the EpiPen Auto-Injector device.
+Geller is currently serving as a Lead Counsel in In re EpiPen (Epinephrine Injection, USP) Mktg., Sales Pracs. & Antitrust Litig., a nationwide class action that alleges that pharmaceutical company Mylan N.V. and others engaged in anti-competitive and unfair business conduct in its sale and marketing of the EpiPen auto-injector device.
+The case was recently settled for \$609 million.